Category Archives: Prussian Royals

 Charlotte at age 12; Credit – Wikipedia

-Princess Charlotte of Prussia with her groom, Grand Duke Nicholas Pavlovich of Russia, 1817; Credit – Wikipedia
+Princess Charlotte of Prussia with her groom, Grand Duke Nicholas Pavlovich of Russia; Credit – Wikipedia

 Charlotte arrived in Russia in June 1817.
 She converted to Russian Orthodoxy on July 6, 1817, and took the name Alexandra Feodorovna.
 The next day, she was officially engaged to Grand Nicholas Pavlovich and was created a Grand Duchess of Russia.
-The wedding was held on Alexandra Feodorovna’s 19th birthday, July 13, 1817, at the church in the Winter Palace in St. Petersburg.
+The wedding was held on Alexandra Feodorovna’s 19th birthday, July 13, 1817, at the Grand Church of the Winter Palace in St. Petersburg, Russia.

 Alexandra and Nicholas had seven children who would revive the Romanov dynasty: